License Applicant’s Guide to Understanding Florida’s Three Tier System

-This article is Part 1 of a three-part series addressing a common, thorny issue in Florida alcoholic beverage licensing: Who can have a financial or controlling interest in beverage company?
+This article is Part 1 of a three-part series addressing a common, thorny issue in Florida alcoholic beverage licensing: Who can have a financial or controlling interest in a beverage company?
 Part 1 focuses on the Three Tier System and how it is enforced through the licensing process.
-Part 2 focuses on identifying the Related Parties of a beverage license applicant.
+Part 2 focuses on identifying the Interested Parties of a beverage license applicant.
 Part 3 focuses on the qualities of a Related Party that can disqualify the applicant from getting a Florida alcoholic beverage license.

 Florida’s Three Tier System

 A key aspect of alcoholic beverage regulation in Florida is the Three Tier System.
 Following repeal of the 18th Amendment to the US Constitution and Alcoholic Beverage Prohibition, variations of the Three Tier System were adopted throughout the United States to regulate, control, and tax the alcoholic beverage industry.
 In particular, the Three Tier System was aimed at breaking up the control manufacturers and distributors historically exerted on independent vendors (called “tied houses”).
 In Florida, the Three Tier System separates alcoholic beverage businesses into three primary categories or “tiers”–Manufacturers, Distributors, and Vendors.
 Generally, Florida law prohibits a person or company from simultaneously engaging in more than one tier, unless a specific exception applies.